aracely33/react-around-api-full_es/README.md

-# react-around-api-full
+# react-around-api-full 🗺

 The API of "Around the U.S." with authorization and registration handled by the back-end server.

 This repository contains the full API of "Around the U.S." project that features user authorization and user registration and handles cards and users.
-Please add to this readme:

-- a link to repository with the complete React application which uses this API;
-- a link to the website that hosts your API.

 ## Características